slagathorr/helloworld/README.md

 Feel free to message me directly.
 I'm usually more attentive there, but again, if I'm heads down on a task I may have turned "Do not disturb" mode on and silenced notifications.
 I'll get back as soon as I can.

 Also know that because my hours, especially when traveling, are very non-traditionally 9-5, I may direct message on chat outside of 9-5 hours.
 Know that I'm always thinking about your local time zone and by no means do I expect a reply at whatever strange hour I'm messaging you.
-Get to it when you can.
+It's usually just so I don't forget to ask in the morning, so get to it when you can.
 If it truly is time sensitive, I'll let you know.

 # This was a wild ride.
 What do I do now?